Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Experiments and Evaluation

 \subsection{Multilinguality Effects and Confounds}

 To rigorously assess the role of multilinguality in zero-shot transfer, we conduct three types of controlled comparisons, ensuring that fine-tuning size is held constant and distinguishing between full-shot and true zero-shot transfer scenarios.
 We provide a comprehensive evaluation of four multilingual base-models (\S\ref{subsect:models}) on 28 languages, first examining whether multilingual training offers an advantage and then systematically accounting for key confounding factors.
 We summarize the average accuracies of the models in Figure~\ref{fig:mlcl_vs_mono_ft} and present the true zero-shot transfer comparison in Table~\ref{tab:zero-shot}.
-The full results are reported in Appendix~\ref{sec:all_results}.
-Due to space constraints, except for Figure~\ref{fig:mlcl_vs_mono_ft}, we show and discuss XLM-R results in the main text, only briefly discussing other models while providing their full results in the Appendices.
+Due to space constraints, except for Figure~\ref{fig:mlcl_vs_mono_ft}, we show and discuss XLM-R results in the main text, only briefly discussing other models while providing their full results in Appendix~\ref{app:all_results}.

 \paragraph{Testing for Multilingual Advantage} We contrast between \textsc{mono} models, which are fine-tuned on a single language, and the \textsc{multi} model, trained on all available data in the MCL and XL WiC datasets.
 If multilinguality is indeed critical, then \textsc{multi} should consistently outperform \textsc{mono} models, which by definition do not have access to information outside of their own language beyond their pretraining stage.
 Our results show a mixed pattern, with many \textsc{mono} models on-par or even better than \textsc{multi} on the MCL, AM$^2$iCO and HINDI datasets, and a multilinguality advantage on the XL dataset (blue bars of the \textsc{Full F.T} condition in Figure~\ref{fig:mlcl_vs_mono_ft}).
 LLaMA is the exception to the rule, though its results are 5\%-10\% points lower than XLM-R. We attribute the low transfer of Hindi and Chinese \textsc{mono} models to their smaller dataset sizes, and subsequently tested whether dataset size is a potential confound in our analyses.